Maalvi14/Maalvi14/README.md

-# Hi, I'm Manuel! :)
+# Hi, I'm Manuel,

-I'm passionate about bridging AI Security and SRE to ensure AI can advance without going **boom**.
+I'm a SRE turned ML Engineer.

 Here's what I've been working on recently: